ESTEEMED Argentinian artist Liliana Porter’s exhibition, "Other Situations," now hangs at the SCAD Museum of Art.

 At SCAD Museum of Art we program our shows carefully, considering how these exhibitions, separately and together, will impact our pedagogy at SCAD.
 In that sense, Liliana’s work is incredibly flexible and appears in a range of mediums like drawing, photography, installation, sculpture, videos, printmaking and objects.
 I think that seeing a revision of her work demonstrates the consistency and the evolution of an artist over decades.
 An exhibition format like this in an academic environment can be a catalyst for many conversations across disciplines.

 Specifically, “Other Situations” by Liliana Porter offers many outlooks about the difference in perception, time and scale.
 It is a show that is generous in terms of how it shares some of the artist’s conclusions about gaining perspective and being very much in the present.
-We all agreed that this was the right time and space for her work to be seen.
+We all agreed that this was the right time and space for her work to be seen.2.
+How much was Porter herself involved in the curation process?

 When curating “Other Situations,” the process and the development of the show was very thoughtful and in close collaboration with the artist.
 The exhibition comes entirely from Liliana’s studio and archive in upstate New York.
 This process turned out to be a luxury, curatorially speaking, as we avoided massive logistical challenges commonly encountered when working with an artist of Porter’s notoriety, where we are working with multiple lenders and institutions.